andymtv/hypercrew-recrutation/README.md

     2.1 If you are using VS Code then install 'Live Server' extension made by Ritwick Dey 2.2 Restart VS Code
-    2.3 Open the folder created by 'git clone' command in VS Code 2.4 Click 'Go Live' on the bottom status bar
+    2.3 Open the folder created by 'git clone' command in VS Code 2.4 Open the 'index.html' file
+    2.5 Click 'Go Live' on the bottom status bar